mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 How It All Works:

 1. Copy 11_cinnamon.gschema.override into /usr/share/glib-2.0/schemas.
 Then as su/sudo run this from a terminal: glib-compile-schemas /usr/share/glib-2.0/schemas/
-2. Copy /etc/xdg/autostart/z_login.desktop into /etc/xdg/autostart/z_login.desktop.
-This calls a script that runs per user $EUID at login.
-Very useful and good time to personalise and mount user specifics like named home remote mounts/drives.
+2. Copy /etc/xdg/autostart/z_login.desktop into /etc/xdg/autostart/.
+This calls a script (z_login.sh) that runs per user $EUID at login.
+Very useful and good time to personalise and mount user specifics like named home remote mounts/drives/smb shares).
 3. mkdir /usr/share/customscripts and copy the files z_login.sh and 9999.json into it. chmod +x z_login.sh.